HTML Version:

 Overview and Welcome

 Advisement: This set of materials contains copies of the current advisement guidelines for both the Master’s degree and the Certificate of Advanced Study.
 You are required to meet with your advisor prior to your first registration.
 After that time, we strongly suggest that you meet with your advisor regularly.
 If any change in your status as a full or part time student is contemplated, it is urgent that you discuss this change with your advisor to have minimum impact on your program of study.
-Remember that changes will probably lengthen your time toward a degree.
+Remember that changes will probably lengthen your time to earn a degree.

 Fair Process and Procedures: The Division of Education Counseling Program’s Statement of Fair Process Policy and Procedures are outlined for students.
 Counseling candidates need to be aware that, as Counselor Educators, the faculty must review and discuss candidate behavior and performance routinely.
 These discussions can lead to meeting(s) with the candidate’s advisor and/or faculty member.
 Such meeting(s) will be documented in writing.